Vonng/pigsty/README.md

         6502: { replica_of: '10.10.10.13 6501' }
         6503: { replica_of: '10.10.10.13 6501' }
   vars:
-    redis_cluster: redis-standalone     # name of this redis 'cluster'
+    redis_cluster: redis-common         # name of this redis 'cluster'
     redis_mode: standalone              # standalone,cluster,sentinel
     redis_max_memory: 64MB              # max memory used by each redis instance
 ```

 </details>